Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             algorithm will search the coverage decrease within 270-430.
 Default is 10.
       --fuzzy_utr FUZZY_UTR, -fu FUZZY_UTR
-                            It is simliar with --fuzzy_intergenic_antisense.
+                            It is similar with --fuzzy_intergenic_antisense.
 This
                             is for UTR-derived sRNAs.
 Default is 10.
       --cutoff_nr_hit CUTOFF_NR_HIT, -cn CUTOFF_NR_HIT
                             The maximum hits number in nr database.
 Default is 0.